Dr Simone Natale BA, MA, PhD University of Turin, Postdoc Columbia University and University of Cologne

 Lecturer in Communication and Media Studies.

 Simone has written on the relationship between media and the imagination, on digital media and culture, and on media archaeology.
 His research reminds us that media are not only machines, artifacts, and social systems, but also imaginary and cultural constructions that contribute to shape our understanding of broader cultural issues, and create new ways to narrate and make sense of the transformations experienced in our society and everyday life.
 His first monograph "Supernatural Entertainments: Victorian Spiritualism and the Rise of Modern Media Culture" (Pennsylvania State University Press, 2016; reprinted as paperback in 2017) argues that the emergence of new forms of beliefs in spirits since the middle nineteenth century was closely related to the rise of the media entertainment media industry.
 Drawing from extensive archival research, the book provides an archaeology of how the supernatural entered into the core of contemporary media culture.
-He is also the editor, with Nicoletta Leonardi, of "Photography and Other Media in the Nineteenth Century" (forthcoming with Pennsylvania State University Press in 2018).
+He is also the editor, with Nicoletta Leonardi, of "Photography and Other Media in the Nineteenth Century" (Pennsylvania State University Press, 2018) and, with Diana Pasulka, of "Believing in Bits: Digital Media and the Supernatural" (Oxford University Press, forthcoming in September 2019).

 Simone teaches primarily in the areas of digital media, media theory and history, and film studies.